cplagz/GarDoor-Car/README.md

 - [2 x HC-SR04P Ultrasonic Sensors](https://www.aliexpress.com/item/32711959780.html) May also use HC-SR04 model
 - [5V 1 Channel Relay Board](https://www.gearbest.com/relays/pp_226384.html) Active-High or Active-Low supported
 - [DHT22 module](https://www.aliexpress.com/item/32899808141.html) (optional)
-- Electrical cable (two-conductor) to connect the relay to your garage door control panel
+- Electrical cable (two-conductor) to connect the relay to your garage door opener
 - Power source for NodeMCU: MicroUSB cable with USB 2.1A power adapter or 5V power supply
-- Male-to-female (and Male-to-male if you use HC-SR04 model ultrasonic sensors and need to connect four components to 5v power using the breadboard power rails) breadboard jumper wires (Dupont)
+- Male-to-female (and male-to-male if you use HC-SR04 model ultrasonic sensors and need to connect four components to 5v power using the breadboard power rails) breadboard jumper wires (Dupont)
 - Breadboard 400 tie-point or larger
 - Project box or case (optional)